 Police service animals are usually dogs and horses.
 Likewise, it is against the law to willfully interfere with such an animal while that animal is performing its duties.

-To do so is normally treated as a misdemeanor, punishable by a fine up to $500 and/or up to a year in the county jail.
+To do so is normally treated as a misdemeanor, punishable by a fine up to $500, up to a year in the county jail, or both.
 In addition, if convicted, a defendant must pay restitution to the agency which employed the animal.

-However, if the harm or interference occurred knowingly and willfully and without cause or justification during the commission of a misdemeanor or a felony, then the crime is treated as a felony, punishable by up to two years in prison and/or a fine up to $1,000, in addition to restitution.
+However, if the harm or interference occurred knowingly and willfully and without cause or justification during the commission of a misdemeanor or a felony, then the crime is treated as a felony, punishable by up to two years in prison, a fine of up to $1,000, and restitution.